-- 5. transcribe on the computer rapidly and accurately notes taken from dictation. - 6. develop skills in proofreading, error correction, correct sentence structure, spelling, grammar, word division, and punctuation. - 7. write fluently and rapidly from dictation of literary material at a repetitive rate of 160 wpm; jury charge material at a repetitive rate of 180 wpm; and two-voice testimony material at a repetitive rate of 200 wpm. - pass or have passed two each of the following tests which must be transcribed in 75 minutes each: 160 wpm literary, 180 wpm jury charge, and 200 wpm two-voice testimony while writing realtime.
+- 5. transcribe on the computer rapidly and accurately notes taken from dictation. - 6. develop skills in proofreading, error correction, correct sentence structure, spelling, grammar, word division, and punctuation. - 7. write fluently and rapidly from dictation two-voice testimony material at a repetitive rate of 200 wpm. - 8. pass or have passed 200 wpm two-voice testimony tests while writing realtime which must be transcribed in 75 minutes each.
 Each test must be transcribed with 95 percent accuracy. - 9. demonstrate understanding of current events through quizzes and/or dictation.